 Civil resistance campaigns should aim to achieve military defections because they increase their chances of success.
 But they should be wary of a military leadership that, in response to the campaign, removes the dictator from power and positions itself to control the transition.
 After united military defections, activists must remain vigilant against military support that turns into military involvement.
 In the case of Mali, the umbrella opposition group forced the military leadership to include civilians in what had been an all-military interim government.
 The threat is smaller for fractured military defections, but remains real.

 My research helps us to understand the various roles militaries can play in pro-democracy civil resistance, both positive and negative.
 Some of these insights may be instructive for practitioners and activists involved in campaigns that aim to bring about durable and democratic political change.

 The author will be releasing additional findings and the data on which they are based in the near future.

-Kara Kingma Neu, PhD (International Studies, Josef Korbel School, University of Denver) is a Research Fellow at the Sie Cheou-Kang Center for International Security and Diplomacy and an Adjunct Professor at the University of Denver.
+Kara Kingma Neu, PhD (International Studies, Josef Korbel School, University of Denver) is a Research Fellow at the Sie Cheou-Kang Center for International Security and Diplomacy and a Visiting Teaching Assistant Professor at the University of Denver.
 Kara was a recipient of the ICNC 2016 Research Fellowship award.Read More